dishan3x/Lbp_Object_identification/README.md

  - When there is a increase of radius, divergense value and the execution time is propotional to the radius.

 ## Future work
- - Try to adopt otsu method to isolate dense areas.
+ - Adopt otsu method to isolate dense areas to clear the noise in images.
  - I already started working with svm and cnn networks.
 Need some fine tuning in those project which I believe that I could get more accurate results in classifying crop medels.
 ## References